+The energy map give us the information about the remaining available energy in each part of the network, and it can aid in prolonging the lifetime of the network.
 The finite energy budget paradigm is exceedingly appropriate for the energy map construction because it is worthless if we construct the best energy map spending all available energy.
-It is highly desirable to define the amount of energy we can spend in the energy map construction, thus leaving the remaining energy to be used by the other network activities.
+It is highly desirable to define the amount of energy we can spend in the energy map construction, thus leaving the remaining energy to be used by other network activities.
 This scenario leads us naturally to the following question: what is the best energy map we can construct, given a finite amount of energy for its construction?
-In this work, we extend the prediction-based approaches presented in [Mini et al., 2003, Mini et al., 2002] in order to define a way of constructing the energy map in situations where a finite energy budget is defined.
-Our goal is to achieve the performance limits in the construction of the energy map under the constrain that each node can spend only a certain amount of energy in this construction.
+In this work, we extend the prediction-based approaches presented in [2] in order to define a way of constructing the energy map in situations where a finite energy budget is defined.
+Our goal is to achieve the performance limits in the construction of the energy map under the constraint that each node can spend only a certain amount of energy in this construction.

-The remainder of this paper is organized in the following way.
+The rest of this paper is organized as follows.
 In Section 2, we briefly survey the related work.
 In Section 3, we show how the finite energy budget model is applied in the energy map construction.
 In Section 4, we present the simulation results for this model.
 In Section 5, we expand the basic finite budget model, presenting an adaptive process to build the energy map.
 Section 6 shows the simulation results for the adaptive energy map construction.
 Finally, in Section 7, we present the concluding remarks and future directions of this work.

-2. Related Work
+2. RELATED WORK

 Sensor networks are a new kind of ad hoc network with some new characteristics and challenges.
 These networks perform distributed sensing, wireless communication and distributed processing using very limited resources.
-The design of wireless sensor networks is a very challenge task and some new issues have to be addressed.
-These issues potentially affect many aspects of the network design such as device-level communication primitives, routing, addressing mechanisms, application architecture, and security mechanisms [Estrin et al., 1999].
-The design of wireless sensor networks is a very fertile area of research and more work needs to be done in order to set up this new kind of network.
+The design of wireless sensor networks is a very fertile area of